nrfconnect/sdk-nrf/applications/nrf_desktop/doc/dfu_lock.rst

    :depth: 2

 The DFU lock utility provides a synchronization mechanism for accessing the DFU flash.
-It is needed for application configurations that support more than one DFU transports.
+It is needed for application configurations that support more than one DFU transport.

 The DFU lock utility provides a basic synchronization API for all declared DFU owners.
 Each DFU owner can be declared using the :c:struct:`dfu_lock_owner` structure.